-The typical Roman pasta dish is a simple cheese, black pepper and starch combination, and a hallmark of the Testaccio district, the housing project that developed around the now defunct abattoir, in the southern part of the city.
+This typical Roman pasta dish is a simple cheese, black pepper and starch combination, and a hallmark of the Testaccio district, the early 1900s housing project that developed around the now defunct abattoir, in the southern part of the city.

-Pasta Cacio e Pepe is enjoying a moment of glory as the new "it" dish, everyone's crazy about the old cucina povera quick fix.
+Pasta cacio e pepe is enjoying a moment of popularity, everyone's crazy about the old cucina povera quick fix.
 Restaurants in Italy and overseas are sometimes charging eyebrow-raising sums for a plateful.
-But on a par with Aio e Oio, Cacio e Pepe has always been a reliable and expeditious solution in case of sloth, self-invited last minute guests, or for post fornication midnight munchies.
+But on a par with aio e oio, cacio e pepe has always been a reliable and expeditious solution in case of sloth, self-invited last minute guests, or for post fornication midnight munchies.

-That said, 400 gr (14 oz) of the largest size durum wheat spaghetti you can find will do just fine
+That said, 400 g (14 oz) of the largest size durum wheat spaghetti you can find will do just fine

 1 cup Pecorino Romano cheese, grated